r-costa/sbml2hyb/README.md

 ## ☼ Citation
 Please cite our paper if you use sbml2hb:

-José Pinto*, Rafael S. Costa*†, Leonardo Alexandre, J. Ramos, Rui Oliveira, SBML2HYB: a Python interface for SBML compatible hybrid modelling.
+José Pinto*, Rafael S. Costa*†, L. Alexandre, J. Ramos, Rui Oliveira, SBML2HYB: a Python interface for SBML compatible hybrid modelling.
 Bioinformatics (2023)

 ## ⸎ Developed at
 - NOVA School of Science and Technology, Universidade NOVA de Lisboa